openkfw/TruBudget/docker-compose/README.md

 To start TruBudget with docker compose check out previous section and make sure the command `docker compose` can be used.
 Make sure your are in the `docker-compose` folder and use following command to manage your TruBudget node with docker compose:

-Copy .env_example to .env to use the default configuration
+Copy .env.example to .env to use the default configuration

 ```
-cp .env_example .env
+cp .env.example .env
 ```

 Deploy TruBudget